vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Nakshatras

 One of the peculiar features of the Indian calendars is the use of the Nakṣatras as explained in $ 4'1.
 Evidences have teen given that the custom started from Rg-Vedic times.
 But we come across a full list of Nakṣatras only in the Yajurveda' with names of presiding deities as given in Table No. 10 (p.
-220 ), taken from Dikṣit's Bharatiya Jyotisastra.
+220 ), taken from Dikṣit's Bharatīya Jyotiśāstra.

 O. R.-36